rmpowell77/wxUI/docs/ProgrammersGuide.md

 #### Misc notes.

 `wxRadioBox` requires a list of strings to operate correctly, so `RadioBox` requires a `std::vector` of strings.
 Note, you *can* provide an empty `std::vector`, but a crash may occur if you do so.
+In addition, because `RadioBox` can take in a string as a "caption", a key-value is necessary to prevent `char`-arrays from being interpreted as `initializer_list<std::string>`.

 `Button` and `BitmapButton` support the `setDefault` function which allows you to set them as the default button.